About the Award

 The Award will also serve to promote Warsaw, as Kapuściński, whose name is known all over the world, may be considered an informal ambassador of the City.
 Additionally, its aim is to propagate reading among the residents of Warsaw, raise interest in the nominated books and popularize the literary oeuvre of the patron of the Award.

-The Award will take the form of: a PLN 50,000 (gross) money prize for the author of a reportage book (should this be a foreign author, along with the prize for the author, PLN 15,000 will be awarded to the translator), a diploma and a photograph by Ryszard Kapuściński.
+The Award will take the form of a monetary prize (50,000 PLN gross) for the author of the best literary reportage, and a monetary prize (15,000 PLN gross) for the author of the best Polish translation of a literary reportage, along with diplomas and photographs by Ryszard Kapuściński, presented to all finalists.
 The laureate’s name will be announced in May during a special gala (in the case of the first edition, the exact date was May 16th, 2010).

 The Award is accompanied by an educational action aiming at propagating Ryszard Kapuściński’s creative work among school children in Warsaw and making him an inspiration for their own work.